nootkan/classic-press-formspammertrap-plugin/README.txt

 == Frequently Asked Questions ==

+= 🆕 How do I customize the colors of my contact form? = Go to Settings > FormSpammerTrap > Form Color Customization.
+Check "Enable Custom Colors" and use the color pickers or enter hex codes directly.
+You can customize form background, input fields, labels, and both submit and reset buttons.
+Colors update instantly on your contact form!

+= Can I use my website's brand colors? =
+Absolutely!
+The color customization system is designed for brand integration.
+Use your website's existing color palette to create a seamless design.
+You can enter specific hex codes (like #ff0000) or use the visual color picker to match your brand perfectly.

+= What if I want to restore the default colors? = Simply uncheck "Enable Custom Colors" in the Form Color Customization section and save your settings.
+This will instantly restore all original FormSpammerTrap colors while preserving your custom color settings for future use.

+= Do custom colors work on mobile devices? =
+Yes!
+The color customization system is fully responsive and works perfectly on all devices and screen sizes.
+Your custom colors will look great on desktop, tablet, and mobile devices.

+= How do I ensure my custom colors are accessible? = Follow these guidelines: ensure sufficient contrast between text and background colors, test with color-blind simulation tools, avoid using color alone to convey information, and preview your form on different devices.
+The plugin includes built-in accessibility tips in the admin interface.

 = 🆕 Can I import submissions from other contact form plugins? = Yes!
 The import system supports CSV files from Contact Form 7/Flamingo, Formidable Forms, and any other contact form plugin that can export to CSV format.
 The system automatically detects common field mappings and allows manual adjustment as needed.